About Honors Research

 2. Acceptance for admission to the program by the Chemistry Department.

 Chemistry majors who are in the University Honors College must also satisfy these departmental requirements.

 Entry into the honors college is selective and by application.
 As part of the application process, the prospective honors students must choose a faculty research director.
 In consultation with the research director, a project is chosen and a timetable for completion is established.
 A senior thesis and seminar presentation are also required.

 Apply for Honors Research

 To apply for admission to the honors program, complete the application form (link provided below) and submit it to the Chemistry Program Coordinator, at email@example.com.
 Acceptance into the program is granted upon review of this application by the Chemistry Honors Board.

 Upon completion of the first quarter of research under CHEM 401, a brief (1-2 pages) written report which summarizes your progress and future plans is due.
-Write this in consultation with your research director and then submit it to the Chemistry Dept Manager.
+Write this in consultation with your research director and then submit it to the Chemistry Department Program Coordinator.
 Advancement to candidacy is granted after review of this report by the Chemistry Honors Board.

 The honors project continues with two more quarters of research and culminates with the honors thesis and seminar presentation.
 Further details are given in the document "Guidelines for the Senior Honors Project and Thesis."